-Health No jabs are required as a condition of entry from the UK and Europe although The Hospital for Tropical Diseases in London recommends that you ensure you are up to date with Tetanus inoculations for travel to Jordan.
+Health No jabs are required as a condition of entry from the UK and Europe although the TravelHealthPro website (NaTHNaC) recommends most travellers are up to date with Tetanus inoculations for travel to Jordan.
 Hepatitis A, Rabies and Typhoid may also be recommended in some cases.
 If you are planning a long stay, visiting other places before or after your ride that are particularly remote or very rural then you should talk to a GP or specialist travel clinic before departure.

-(DRAFT 06/09/2023)
+(DRAFT 13/05/2024)